A New Approach to Extract Fetal Electrocardiogram Using Affine Combination of Adaptive Filters: Results and Discussion

 \subsection{Quantitative Metrics}

 The quantitative metrics can be evaluated by Pan-Tompkins R-Peaks detection, which is able to recognize QSR complexes automatically~\cite{pan1985real}.
-Table \ref{table:2} and table \ref{table:3} compare the quality of the FECG extracted by CRLS and RLS when using different input channels against all metrics, along with the previous SOTA results obtained using the MSF-ANC filtering methods which is only available on channel 2~\cite{n}.
-We compared channel 1 and channel 2 as input signal with reference signal coming from channel 8.
-The experimental results in Table \ref{table:3} show that CRLS and RLS attain the exact same performance with channel 1 signals, which has strong FECG signals and thus is easier to extract, demonstrating the validity of the combined filter.
+Table \ref{table:2} and table \ref{table:3} compare the quality of the FECG extracted by CRLS and RLS when using different input channels against all metrics, along with the previous SOTA results obtained using the Multiple Sub-Filter Adaptive Noise Canceller (MSF-ANC) filtering methods which are only available on channel 2~\cite{n}.
+We compared channel 1 and channel 2 as input signals with reference signals coming from channel 8.
+The experimental results in Table \ref{table:3} show that CRLS and RLS attain the exact same performance with channel 1 signals, which have strong FECG signals and thus are easier to extract, demonstrating the validity of the combined filter.
 Channel 2 has a small AECG and a large MECG, making the raw SNR very low and thus the extraction of FECG challenging.
-Table \ref{table:2} shows the Sensitivity, Accuracy, Positive Predictive Value (PPV) and F1 score of CRLS and MSF-ANC~\cite{n} on Channel 2 signals.
+Table \ref{table:2} shows the Sensitivity, Accuracy, Positive Predictive Value (PPV), and F1 score of CRLS and MSF-ANC~\cite{n} on Channel 2 signals.
 First, CRLS significantly outperforms the single RLS filter, demonstrating a stronger denoising ability.
-Furthermore, compared with MSF-ANC, the sensitivity, accuracy and F1 score of CRLS are improved by 3.58\%, 2.39\% and 1.36\%, respectively.
-This indicates that CRLS has stronger anti-interference ability and is more advantageous for extracting low-power signals from high-power noise in extraction tasks.
+Furthermore, compared with MSF-ANC, the sensitivity, accuracy, and F1 score of CRLS are improved by 3.58\%, 2.39\%, and 1.36\%, respectively.
+This indicates that CRLS has a stronger anti-interference ability and is more advantageous for extracting low-power signals from high-power noise in extraction tasks.